yiisoft/yii2-authclient/docs/guide/quick-start.md

 - If user is guest and record found in auth then log this user in.
 - If user is guest and record not found in auth then create new user and make a record in auth table.
 Then log in.
 - If user is logged in and record not found in auth then try connecting additional account (save its data into auth table).

+> Note: different Auth clients may require different approaches while handling authentication success.
+For example: Twitter does not allow returning of the user email, so you have to deal with this somehow.

+### Auth client basic structure

 Although, all clients are different they shares same basic interface [[yii\authclient\ClientInterface]], which governs common API.